• Home

 They’re coming for a home-cooked meal and an experience—grandma’s cooking—they might not be able to have with their own nonnas anymore.
 “Usually at the end of the day, the people will applaud the nonnas that have cooked for them,” Scaravella beamed.
 “They get standing ovations on a regular basis and it’s really something nice.”

 This entry was posted on Thursday, October 6th, 2016 at 5:16 pm and is filed under News and Press, Local.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 0 Comments